Yes, Shih Tzus bark a lot. Not all toy breed dogs fit the yappy little dog stereotype, but the Shih Tzu does.

 The Shih Tzu

-A family dog, the Shih Tzu is great with children, an affectionate companion, and good with other pets.
+The Shih Tzu family dog is excellent with children, an affectionate companion, and good with other pets.

-Like all dogs, the Shih Tzu uses various vocalizations to communicate, including barks, yips, howls, growls, and grumbles.
+Like all dogs, the Shih Tzu communicates with various vocalizations, including barks, yips, howls, growls, and grumbles.

 As a rule of thumb: